-Dr Peter Neustadt holds the position of Chairman.
-For part of the year Dr Neustadt has been considered not to be an independent director by virtue of him being the director of companies which are substantial shareholders in the Company.
-The Board is of the opinion that Dr Neustadt is however independent from management, acts in the best interests of the Company and that his shareholdings closely align his interests with those of all shareholders, notwithstanding that pursuant to the ASX recommendation he was not considered 'independent'.
+Dr Peter Neustadt held the position of Chairman until the date of his retirement as a Director on 24th August 2020.
+Dr Neustadt was considered not to be an independent director by virtue of him being the director of companies which are substantial shareholders in the Company.
+The Board was of the opinion that Dr Neustadt was however independent from management, acted in the best interests of the Company and that his shareholdings closely aligned his interests with those of all shareholders, notwithstanding that pursuant to the ASX recommendation he was not considered 'independent'.